mohamed-albgal/yarc/src/pages/about/mission.md

 ---
-title: "mission"
-head: "Mission, Vision, and Our Goals"
+head: Mission, Vision, and Our Goals
-caption:
+caption: null
-bgImage: ../../images/uploads/jamb.jpg
+bgImage: src/images/uploads/hands.jpg
-missionHead: "Our Mission"
+missionHead: Our Mission
-mission: "The Yemeni American Resource Center's mission is to improve the quality of life for the Yemeni American community by providing a variety of educational, recreation, social and wellness programs."
+mission: The Yemeni American Resource Center's mission is to improve the quality of life for the Yemeni American community by providing a variety of educational, recreation, social and wellness programs.
-visionHead: "Our Vision"
+visionHead: Our Vision
-vision: "We envision a strong and collaborative community that preserves safety, prosperity and empowerment of everyone of its members mainly youth."
+vision: We envision a strong and collaborative community that preserves safety, prosperity and empowerment of everyone of its members mainly youth.
-goalsHead: "Our Goals"
+goalsHead: Our Goals
 goals: "Our goals include: create a caring, safe and supportive environment for every member of our community; strengthen our community by sharing resources and providing growth opportunities; Support and inspire the youth to attain an excellent education; Help youth develop and improve their life skills such as leadership, communication and problem solving "
+title: mission
-type: "site_page"
+type: site_page
 ---